 Throughout her training, Dr. Mays has made research contributions to head and neck oncology in both the clinical and translational realms.
 She has been recognized regionally by her peers for her role in cancer patient advocacy, through numerous volunteer and leadership roles.
 She is looking forward to furthering her research and cancer advocacy efforts in the Baton Rouge, Louisiana area.

 Dr. Mays sees patients with head and neck cancer, upper aerodigestive tract lesions, and complex reconstructive deficits.
 She has interests in robotic surgery of the head and neck (TORS), endoscopic skull base surgery and total body microvascular reconstructive surgery.
+She is a member of the skin & soft tissue and head & neck multidisciplinary care teams (MDC) at Mary Bird Perkins- Our Lady of the Lake Cancer Center in Baton Rouge.

 Mary Bird Perkins – Our Lady of the Lake Cancer Center